Accounting policies

-The cost of property, plant and equipment is reduced by the amount of any government grants received.
+The cost of property, plant and equipment is reduced by the amount of any government grants received, provided the relevant requirements are met.
 Expenses for maintenance and repairs are recognised in income to the extent that they are not required to be capitalised.
 Borrowing costs are capitalised for certain items of property, plant and equipment whose acquisition or production exceeds one year as soon as the definition of a qualifying asset is met.
-As was the case in the previous year, there were no qualifying assets in 2014.
+As was the case in the previous year, there were no qualifying assets in 2015.

 Depreciation of property, plant and equipment is recognised on a straight-line basis and reported under functional costs.
 The useful lives and depreciation methods are reviewed annually and adjusted to reflect changes in conditions.

 The useful lives below are applied in determining the carrying amounts of items of property, plant and equipment. > TABLE 046